Key points about typhoid

 Mussels and seaweed on a rock

-• In New Zealand, typhoid is most often caught in the Pacific.
+• In Aotearoa New Zealand, typhoid is most often caught in the Pacific.

-• Children and the elderly are more at risk of getting typhoid.
+• Children and older people are more at risk of getting typhoid.

-• fever that develops slowly and can reach a temperature of up to 39–40°C
+• a persistent high temperature that gradually increases each day and can reach up to 39–40°C

 • headache